Prime Roofing installs two types of standing seam-style metal roofs for homeowners and builders in the Jacksonville and Beaches areas.

 Formal Profile: Englert A1101 or New Tech FF100

-This is the most commonly installed standing-seam style panel in the Jacksonville area due to its simpler installation and availability.
-A SnapLock panel holds up well and provides a clean and elegant appearance and is a cost-effective way to get that classic standing seam look that will protect your roof for decades to come.
+This is a commonly installed standing-seam style panel in the Jacksonville area due to its more straightforward installation and broader availability.
+A SnapLock panel is significantly stronger than a shingle roof and provides a clean and elegant appearance.
+It is the most cost-effective way to get a metal roof that will protect your home for decades!

-With a SnapLock style system, the panels are attached to the roof using the panel’s built-in fastening strip.
+With a SnapLock-style system, the panels are attached to the roof using the panel’s built-in fastening strip.
 The adjoining panels are “locked” together via a patented profile design that completely conceals the fasteners for a seamless and clean appearance.

 An important note about metal roofs: